natesworksdev/Ryujinx/docs/workflow/pr-guide.md

 ## Pull Request Builds

 When submitting a PR to the `Ryujinx/Ryujinx` repository, various builds will run validating many areas to ensure we keep developer productivity and product quality high.
 These various workflows can be tracked in the [Actions](https://github.com/Ryujinx/Ryujinx/actions) tab of the repository.
-If the job continues to completition the build artifacts will be uploaded and posted as a comment in the PR discussion.
+If the job continues to completion, the build artifacts will be uploaded and posted as a comment in the PR discussion.

 ## Review Turnaround Times